AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/algorithmic-models/increase-roas-by-using-algorithmic-look-alike-models.md

 ---
 title: Increase ROAS by Using Algorithmic (Look-Alike) Models in Audience Manager
 description: The real power of Audience Manager's Look-alike Modeling comes when you seek to expand your baseline audience against a quality, brand new set of users from 2nd and 3rd party data sources.
-In this tutorial, learn the steps needed to create a model from this data.
+In this tutorial, learn the steps create a model from this data.
 feature: algorithmic models
 topics:
 audience: all